MinuMThomas/Hair-and-Makeup/README.md

     local machine.

+#### Resources Used

+* The Django documentation was used extensively during development of this project
+* The Cloudinary documentation was used.
+* The Code Institute reference material was used as a general reference
+* The Django walk through project 'I think before I Blog'

 ## Credits
 - All Images used across the site were sourced from [pexels](https://www.pexels.com)
 - Social media links were all sourced from Font Awesome.
+- Logo created from free logomaker site [site](https://myfreelogomaker.com/)

 - I relied on the  Django walk through projects mostly.
     Further research was done by building walk through projects available freely on youtube

 ## Acknowledgements

-I would like to acknowledge the help and support given by collegues, our cohort lead Ivette and tutor assitant Rabecca, my mentor Chris Quinn,
+I would like to acknowledge the help and support given by collegues, our cohort lead Ivette and tutor assitant Rabecca, and my mentor Chris Quinn,